stacks-network/docs/src/pages/data-storage/indexing-models.md

     isHuman: Boolean,
     likesDogs: {
       type: Boolean,
-      decrypted: true, // all users will know if this record likes dogs!
+      decrypted: true, // all users will know if this record likes dogs },
-    },
   };